How to Install CCTV Camera

 Step 1: Mounting the Hardware

 Use the manufacturer’s mounting template to mark drill points accurately.
-Cameras should be visible (not hidden) and mounted between 8 to 10 feet for optimal facial recognition.
+Cameras must be visible (not hidden) and mounted between 8 to 10 feet for optimal facial recognition as per SIRA regulations.

 Step 2: Routing the Cables